The Sun's Tirade: Background and promotion

 Stephen Kearse of Consequence of Sound reviewed the album favorably, noting the album's "experimental aesthetic" as more refined than on Rashad's previous efforts.
 In a less positive review, Michael G. Barilleaux of No Ripcord found the album to be boring, stating "Each song on this album makes its own point, but does it in exactly the same tone as the last.
 The end result is 17 tracks of one sound in a row, all bleeding into each other."

+Accolades

-AccoladesThe Sun's Tirade appeared on numerous end-of-year best album lists from various publications.
+The Sun's Tirade appeared on numerous end-of-year best album lists from various publications.

 Commercial performance

 The album debuted at number 17 on the US Billboard 200, selling 19,000 copies its first week.